-Dr. Rasaili has been an OBGYN specialist for two years and has been a doctor for the last six.
+Dr. Rasaili has been an OBGYN specialist at Doctor To You for two years and has been a doctor for the last six.
 She prefers the surgical aspect that accompanies gynecology over obstetric cases.
 With a glimmer in her eye, she told me looks forward to performing laparoscopic operations in the future, which will come once her career advances.
 (Fun fact: Dr. Karki, who we met in Biratnagar earlier in my adventure, is an expert in laparoscopy.)
 Dr. Rasaili praised the health camp, and said it allowed her to provide a service to society and the women of the Nepali community, which is something that is very important to her.

 Dr. Ramesh Shrestha

 Dr. Ramesh Shrestha has been an OBGYN specialist for two years and has been a doctor for the last six.
 When asked about his professional opinions regarding uterine prolapse, he spoke about how common the medical issue is in the Nepali community.
 Dr. Shrestha believes the prevalence is underestimated due to the lack of women who seek medical attention.
 While the hospital data reports a 5 percent prevalence rate in Nepal, he believes the rate of women suffering from 2nd to 4th degree prolapse (most in the 2nd and 3rd degree) may reach between 20 and 30 percent in the community.
 With such a daunting problem facing the women of Nepal, Dr. Shrestha suggests that increasing the availability of family planning resources and methods (as well as adequate knowledge about these resources and methods) may be the best preventative care for women in these smaller communities.
 There are other risk factors that many women of Nepal are exposed to including the complications that accompany giving birth to multiple children and the intense physical strain placed on the body by hard labor such as farming.